James Earl Jones: 15 Great Performances Besides Star Wars

 Roots: The Next Generations (Alex Haley)

-This 1979 sequel to the groundbreaking miniseries continues to trace the lineage of Roots author Alex Haley following the American Civil War.
-One of the most stirring and important moments of Roots: The Next Generations appears in the seventh and final episode in which James Earl Jones as Haley brilliantly holds his own against Academy Award-winning legend Marlon Brando as American Nazi Party leader George Lincoln Rockwell, the subject of a magazine article by the writer.
+This 1979 sequel to the groundbreaking miniseries, Roots, continues to trace the lineage of author Alex Haley following the American Civil War.
+One of the most stirring and important moments of Roots: The Next Generations appears in the seventh and final episode in which James Earl Jones, as Haley, brilliantly holds his own against Academy Award-winning legend Marlon Brando as American Nazi Party leader George Lincoln Rockwell, whom Haley interviews for a magazine article.

 3rd Rock From The Sun (Narrator)

-The early days of NBC’s hit sci-fi sitcom 3rd Rock from the Sun would begin with a narration explaining Dick (John Lithgow), Sally (Kristen Johnson), Harry (French Stewart), and Tommy’s (a young Joseph Gordon-Levitt) mission to study human behavior for their home planet.
-No one could have performed that introduction as perfectly as the man they hired: James Earl Jones, which is why it is actually a bit disappointing in retrospect that his voice began on 19 episodes of the first season in 1996.
+The early days of one of the best NBC Must See TV Shows, 3rd Rock from the Sun, would begin with a narration explaining Dick (John Lithgow), Sally (Kristen Johnson), Harry (French Stewart), and Tommy’s (a young Joseph Gordon-Levitt) mission to study human behavior for their home planet.
+No one could have performed that introduction as perfectly as the man they hired: James Earl Jones, which is why it is actually a bit disappointing in retrospect that his voice opened only 19 episodes from the first season in 1996.

 Jason Wiese